Mosquito Township, Christian County, Illinois

 Mosquito Township is one of seventeen townships in Christian County, Illinois, USA.
 As of the 2020 census, its population was 346 and it contained 160 housing units.

+History

+Mosquito Township takes its name from Mosquito Creek, a tributary of the Sangamon River that drains the township.
+Before Christian County adopted township organization in the 1860s, this area was part of Mount Auburn Precinct.

 Geography

 According to the 2010 census, the township has a total area of 46.66 sqmi, all land.